pokemodding/pokeblack/INSTALL.md

 - Disable Wine debug output (already done in wrapper scripts)
 - Use GCC for testing (non-matching but faster): temporarily move `mwccarm.exe` out of the way

+### Linker errors about undefined references

+**"undefined reference to `sub_XXXXXXXX`" or "undefined reference to `DAT_XXXXXXXX`"**

+This is expected for an in-progress decompilation project.
+The build system uses special linker flags to allow building with missing symbols:

+- `--warn-unresolved-symbols`: Converts linker errors about undefined symbols into warnings.
+Missing functions and data will be reported as warnings instead of stopping the build.

 ## Verifying Your Setup

 After installation, verify everything is working: